How to Prevent a Fire Pit from Rusting

 Listen to article

 There’s nothing worse than finding rust forming on your fire pit.
-It can be unsightly, cause numerous issues, and eventually, render your fire pit useless.
-Not to worry, however, as we will tell you how to prevent a fire pit rusting so you never have to worry about this issue.
+It can be unsightly, cause numerous issues, and render your fire pit useless.

 How Does Rust Form?

 Rust, or iron oxide, is basically formed when iron is exposed to oxygen and water.
-The rate that rust forms changes, and this rate can be affected by a few different factors:
+The rate that rusts forms changes and this rate can be affected by a few different factors:

 • Changes in temperature